-This study is an exploration of lived religion and gender across the Reformation, from the fourteenth to the eighteenth centuries.
-Combining conceptual development with empirical history, the authors explore these two topics via themes of power, agency, work, family, sainthood, and witchcraft.
+This study is an exploration of lived religion and gender across the Reformation, from the 14th–18th centuries.
+Combining conceptual development with empirical history, the authors explore these two topics via themes of power, agency, work, family, sainthood and witchcraft.

 Table of Contents